psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 ```

-A few short years later, a narrative version of the tale appeared in the popular American children's St. Nicholas Magazine:
+A simpler narrative version of the tale has previously appeared in the popular American children's St. Nicholas Magazine:

 ```{admonition} In *St Nicholas Magazine*, Arthur Guiterman, 1873
 :class: dropdown